-where $X^{(m)}, 1\leq m \leq M$ are $M$ independent copies of $X$, and $R_{N,M}$ is a remainder term defined by equation (\ref{eq:control_variate_quantization}).
-Here, term $(a)$ can be computed by quantization and term $(b)$ can be computed by a Monte-Carlo simulation.
-Now
+where $X^{(m)}, 1 \leq m \leq M$ are $M$ independent copies of $X$, and $R_{N,M}$ is a remainder term defined by Equation \eqref{eq:control_variate_quantization}.
+Term $(a)$ is computed by quantization-based cubature and Term $(b)$ is computed by a Monte Carlo simulation.
+We have